 The biggest obstacle to taking sexual offenses and domestic violence seriously is the widespread myth that women frequently make false reports.
 In reality, deliberate false reports by women are rare, probably less than 2%.
 In courtrooms across the country, the myth often becomes the reality and the myth, by itself, causes a reasonable doubt that prevents convictions or even charges.

 The myth does enormous harm to our society.
-This is a major reason why women and children so often decide not to report sexual crimes.
+This is why women and children often decide not to report sexual crimes.
 The consequence is that rapists are then available to commit more crimes and the likelihood that perpetrators will get away with their crimes encourage these despicable acts.
-And the failure to report the crime immediately is mistakenly believed to be proof the report is false as many assumed with Kavanaugh.
+And the failure to report the crime immediately is mistakenly believed to be proof the report is false, as many assumed with Kavanaugh.

 Our society rightly places a high value on our freedom.
-This is why there is a presumption of innocence in criminal cases and prosecutors must prove charges beyond a reasonable doubt before a defendant can be convicted and jailed.
-The problem is that these extremely high standards are often applied against women in cases in which no one is at risk of imprisonment.
+This is why there is a presumption of innocence in criminal cases, and prosecutors must prove charges beyond a reasonable doubt before a defendant can be convicted and jailed.
+The problem is that these extremely high standards are often applied against women in cases where no one is at risk of imprisonment.

 If a neighbor was charged with child abuse, he would be entitled to the presumption of innocence.
 That presumption, however, only applies to the criminal court.
 No responsible parent would allow their child to play at the neighbor’s home based on innocent until proven guilty.
 Nevertheless, it is common for family courts and child protective agencies to treat the lack of a conviction as proving someone is safe for children.

 Civil proceedings can and sometimes do involve underlying criminal behavior.
-This could include child custody, restraining orders or money judgments based on sexual assaults or domestic violence.
-The standard of proof is a preponderance of the evidence which means something is slightly more likely than not.
+This could include child custody, restraining orders, or money judgments based on sexual assaults or domestic violence.
+The standard of proof is a preponderance of the evidence, meaning something is slightly more likely than not.
 In issues like child custody or protective orders, erring on the side of safety makes a lot of sense.
 Beyond a reasonable doubt requires proving something more than 99% likely.
 Using the lack of a conviction to undermine a report of abuse creates an unfair burden and empowers the worst abusers.

-There are at least dozens and probably more people qualified to serve on the Supreme Court even if the pool of applicants is limited to the President’s ideological preferences.
-I think we should err on the side of avoiding potential sexual predators on the court.
+There are at least dozens, and probably more people qualified to serve on the Supreme Court, even if the pool of applicants is limited to the President’s ideological preferences.
+I think we should err on the side of avoiding potential sexual predators in court.
 Kavanaugh does not have a right to serve on the court, but the nation has a right to be served by judges of unquestionable integrity.

-The common misunderstanding of corroboration in the context of sexual abuse played an important role in the Kavanaugh confirmation and even worse continues to play an enormous role in the nation’s tolerance of rape and sexual assault.
-Context is critical in understanding sexual abuse and the context usually includes the fact that often there are only two people present; the victim and the rapist.
-We cannot just take the word of the alleged victim, particularly in a criminal case because that would violate the defendant’s fundamental due process rights.
+The common misunderstanding of corroboration in the context of sexual abuse played an essential role in the Kavanaugh confirmation and, even worse, continues to play an enormous role in the nation’s tolerance of rape and sexual assault.
+Context is critical in understanding sexual abuse, and the context usually includes the fact that often there are only two people present; the victim and the rapist.
+We cannot just take the alleged victim’s word, particularly in a criminal case, because that would violate the defendant’s fundamental due process rights.

 I once had a custody case in which the evaluator said she could not find the father committed domestic violence as long as he denied it.
-In effect, she held the mother to a certainty standard.
+In effect, she held the mother to a certain standard.
 This was a fundamental violation of the mother’s rights.
-In order to be fair, a court or other agency needs to look at other available evidence to determine who to believe.
+To be fair, a court or other agency must look at other available evidence to determine who to believe.

 In many cases, the victim told friends or family about the assault when it happened or shortly thereafter.
-This is usually strong corroborating evidence.
+This is usually corroborating solid evidence.
 What are the chances someone would declare themselves a victim of sexual abuse with all the pain and embarrassment that entails so they can raise the issue many years or decades later when it has special significance?
-The chances that this is some type of lengthy plot are close to zero.
+The chances of this type of lengthy plot are close to zero.

 More basically, what motive would a victim have to make up a report of sexual abuse?
 Victims are rarely believed but frequently blamed.
 Anyone investigating is likely to be skeptical.
-There could be rare cases where there is proof of some benefit but in most cases, it is harmful to the victim.
-Kavanaugh’s supporters tried to conjure up a political motive, but she was not partisan or a political activist, and had grave concerns about what reporting the attempted rape would do to her safety and her family.
+There could be rare cases where there is proof of some benefit, but it is harmful to the victim in most cases.
+Kavanaugh’s supporters tried to conjure up a political motive, but she was not partisan or a political activist and had grave concerns about what reporting the attempted rape would do to her safety and her family.
 It turned out she had good reason to be concerned.
-At the same time, alleged offenders have obvious and powerful incentives to make false denials.
+At the same time, alleged offenders have apparent and powerful incentives to make false denials.

-I believe the strongest corroboration for Dr. Blasey Ford was the couple’s counseling she participated in years before Kavanaugh was nominated.
+I believe the most substantial corroboration for Dr. Blasey Ford was the couple’s counseling she participated in years before Kavanaugh was nominated.
 She and her husband had a dispute about remodeling their house.
-She insisted on a second door which on the surface seemed unnecessary.
+She insisted on a second door which, on the surface, seemed unnecessary.
 During therapy, she explained that she had been sexually assaulted as a teen and prevented from escaping.
 Her need for the second door was because she was still traumatized.
 What are the chances she made this story up years before the nomination so she could have this corroborating evidence?

 Even before the report would be taken seriously, there had to be basic facts that made the report possible and realistic.
-Dr. Blasey Ford was the right age, lived in the same community and there were overlapping friendships.
-Some of Kavanaugh’s supporters, particularly after she was so credible, suggested it was a case of mistaken identity or some other good-faith error.
-The problem is that this was not stranger rape so she knew Kavanaugh.
-If there was a good-faith error it is much more likely Kavanaugh (and Judge) did not remember because of their drinking.
+Dr. Blasey Ford was the right age, lived in the same community, and had overlapping friendships.
+Some of Kavanaugh’s supporters, mainly after she was so credible, suggested it was a case of mistaken identity or some other good-faith error.
+The problem is that this was not stranger rape, so she knew Kavanaugh.
+If there was a good-faith error, Kavanaugh (and Judge) likely did not remember because of their drinking.

-Only the most callous misogynist would support the offenders, so what is preventing a major campaign to prevent these crimes?
-The issue cannot be money because the money we now spend in health care, crime, lost production, and related costs are far greater than it would take to dramatically reduce these crimes.
+Only the most callous misogynist would support the offenders, so what is preventing a significant campaign to prevent these crimes?
+The issue cannot be money because the money we now spend on health care, crime, lost production, and related costs are far more significant than it would take to dramatically reduce these crimes.
 And the human costs are so much worse.
 Some have expressed concerns that defendants would be mistreated, but in reality, the remedy is simply to end the unfair advantages they now enjoy.
 No one is suggesting eliminating the constitutional rights that all defendants are entitled to.

 Some people may be concerned that we already have too many people in jail.
-This is exactly the kind of crime that prisons should be for.
+This is precisely the kind of crime that prisons should be for.
 The Quincy Model started because District Attorney Bill Delahunt noticed that almost the entire population of a nearby high-security prison were men exposed to domestic violence and sexual abuse as children.
-He believed that if he could prevent domestic violence crimes, he could reduce all crimes and this is exactly what they accomplished.
+He believed that if he could prevent domestic violence, he could reduce all crimes; this is precisely what they accomplished.
 A county that averaged 5-6 DV homicides annually enjoyed several years in a row with no murders.
-Abusers learned that the laws were being strictly enforced so they decided to stop committing their crimes.
-Today, the lax enforcement and discouragement of reports encourage men to assault women.
+Abusers learned that the laws were strictly enforced, so they decided to stop committing their crimes.
+Today, reports’ lax enforcement and discouragement encourage men to assault women.
 The opposite will happen when we make preventing gendered crimes a priority.
 And child victims and witnesses will be less likely to grow up and commit more crimes.